 The Garmin HRM 600 packs premium upgrades that make it feel fresh and future-proof:

-Expanded Running Dynamics: Beyond basic metrics, it now includes step speed loss, stride length, vertical oscillation, and ground contact time balance.
-Paired with a compatible Garmin watch (like the Forerunner 970), these insights let you fine-tune your running form and efficiency.
+- Expanded Running Dynamics: Beyond basic metrics, it now includes step speed loss, stride length, vertical oscillation, and ground contact time balance.
+Paired with a compatible Garmin watch, such as the Forerunner 970, these insights let you fine-tune your running form and efficiency.

-Stand-Alone Activity Recording No watch?
+- Stand-Alone Activity Recording: No watch?
 No problem.
-Record full activities (heart rate, calories, speed, distance, and more) directly on the HRM 600 and sync them later via the Garmin Connect app.
+Record full activities, including heart rate, calories, speed, distance, and more, directly on the HRM 600 and sync them later via the Garmin Connect app.
 Ideal for team sports like basketball or soccer, or when you want to go minimal.

 Real-World Performance: Human Touch on the Garmin HRM 600

 Runners love the new running dynamics for form feedback.
 Cyclists appreciate the steady readings on long rides.
-And for swimmers?
-It captures heart rate underwater without missing a beat.
-The stand-alone recording feature is a standout I’ve heard from athletes who love ditching the watch for lighter sessions and still getting full activity logs later.
+And for swimmers, it captures heart rate underwater without missing a beat.
+The stand-alone recording feature is a standout.
+Many athletes love ditching the watch for lighter sessions and still getting full activity logs later.

 Who Is the Garmin HRM 600 For?